 Experiments are undertaken to highlight our theoretical analysis of spatial and spectral approaches by comparing the differences between the three underlying groups.
-We chose one typical technique for linear filter [114], polynomial filter [62], and rational filter [25].
-Note that we only distinguish them in the function of A or Λ , keeping all the other configurations the same.
-The dataset includes representative homophily and heterophily datasets [43, 75, 105, 132, 144, 214].
-The evaluation code is released 2.
-The implementation is based on the official Pytorch Geometric [1].
-Each model on each dataset is evaluated 50 times, and the results are averaged.
+We chose one typical technique for linear filter [8], polynomial filter [9], and rational filter [109].
+Note that we only distinguish them in the function of A or A, keeping all the other configurations the same.
+The dataset includes representative homophily and heterophily datasets [129, 140, 148, 202-204].
+The evaluation code is released at https://github.com/XGraph-Team/Spectral-Graph-Survey.

 As shown in Figure 13 (Left), there is no significant difference in classification accuracy in the homophily dataset between the three models, with the exception of ChebNet, which performs marginally better in PubMed and encounters an out-of-memory error in physics dataset.
 ChebNet exhibits inferior accuracy on the Computers dataset, whereas GCN is significantly superior.
-Figure 13 (Right) illustrates that ARMA consistently outperforms the others when performing the same task on the heterophily dataset, while ChebNet consistently outperforms GCN.
+Figure 13 (right) illustrates that ARMA consistently outperforms the others when performing the same task on the heterophily dataset, while ChebNet consistently outperforms GCN.
 This demonstrates the benefits of the advanced filter function, as theoretically analyzed in Section 3.2.
 In terms of runtime, as shown in Figure 14, ChebNet is often beyond log 1, while GCN never goes beyond log 1.
-Rational method involve more matrix operation as ChebNet does, so rational method sometimes goes beyond log 1, but due to optimization in implementation (iterative algorithm), which makee it a little faster than ChebNet, but still consistently slower than GCN.
-In terms of runtime, as shown in Figure 14, ChebNet, so it sometimes goes log 1.
-However, due to optimization in implementation (iterative algorithm), which makee it a little faster than ChebNet, but still consistently slower than GCN.
+The Rational method involves a higher volume of matrix operations compared to Cheb-Net, occasionally exceeding the "log 1" threshold.
+However, its iterative optimization process enables it to execute slightly faster than ChebNet.
+Despite this, the Rational method consistently exhibits slower performance than GCN.
 In terms of runtime, as shown in Figure 14, ChebNet frequently exceeds log 1, whereas GCN never does.
 Rational method involves more matrix operations than ChebNet, so it sometimes exceeds log 1.
 However, due to optimization in implementation (iterative algorithm), the rational method is slightly faster than ChebNet but consistently slower than GCN.
 This verifies our analysis in Section 6.2.